 Borrowers pay for mortgage insurance to the Federal Housing Administration (FHA), a division of The Department of Housing and Urban Development (HUD) which guarantees that the borrower will always have access to the reverse mortgage proceeds and that the borrowers’ heirs will never owe more than the property is worth on a bona fide sale to a third party or a Deed back to the lender.

 The program does require a bona fide sale to a non-related third party; heirs cannot “sell” the home to other family members for less than is owed on the reverse mortgage expecting the FHA insurance to cover any shortfall to the lender on the amount owed.
 There are no restrictions on sales to family members or otherwise, just in the case of a balance of the reverse mortgage being higher than the value of the property and heirs wanting the lender to forgive the over-value portion of the loan and keep the property within the family.

 Maintain Communication with Servicer

-Lenders are most happy when the loan is repaid and they do not have to become involved in foreclosure proceedings, but the nature of the loan is the last loan you will ever need and since most reverse mortgages do terminate with the death of the borrowers, foreclosure at termination is often the result when family members do not want to be involved in or have to wherewithal to repay the loan or sell the house.
+Reverse mortgage lenders want something other than your home.
+Lenders are most happy when the loan is repaid, and they do not have to become involved in foreclosure proceedings.
+Still, the nature of the loan is the last loan you will ever need, and since most reverse mortgages do terminate with the death of the borrowers, foreclosure at termination is often the result when family members do not want to be involved in or have to wherewithal to repay the loan or sell the house.

-Borrowers must pay their taxes and insurance and maintain the property to stay within the reverse mortgage contract – it is the monthly mortgage payments of principal and/or interest that reverse mortgage borrowers will no longer have to pay if they live in their homes.
+Borrowers must pay their taxes and insurance and maintain the property to stay within the reverse mortgage contract – the monthly mortgage payments of principal and interest that reverse mortgage borrowers will no longer have to pay if they live in their homes.